 We are required to monitor your drinking water for specific contaminants on a regular basis.
-Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During September 2013 we did not monitor for bacteriological contaminants and therefore cannot be sure the quality of our drinking water during that time.
+Results of regular monitoring are an indicator of whether or not our drinking water exceeds the maximum contaminant level (MCL).
+During the 2nd Quarter and 3rd Quarters (June, July, August, and September) 2015, we did not monitor for Complete Metals and therefore cannot be sure the quality of our drinking water during that time.